B.S., Business Management with an Emphasis in Health Care Management

 Students will learn the principles of effective public speaking through the preparation and presentation of informative and persuasive speeches emphasizing accurate and effective language, posture, poise, and well-motivated movement.

-89% of Urbana Graduates are Employed within 6 months
+89% of Urbana Graduates are Employed or continuing their education within 6 months

 78% are employed directly in their Career Field